Notify me

 2024 Chablis 1er Cru “Montée de Tonnerre”

-After two decades of Domaine Costal, we are now collaborating on the famed premier cru Montée de Tonnerre.
+It only took two decades of partnership with Domaine Costal for us to produce a cuvée from one of Chablis’ most illustrious vineyards, the premier cru Montée de Tonnerre.
 The first Chablis site Kermit ever sold in his November 1972 newsletter, Montée de Tonnerre has played a monumental role throughout the history of our business.
-Kermit reaffirmed this a few days ago when he told me, “One, this site always strikes me as the most Chablis of the Chablis grands and premiers crus.
+Kermit emphasized its importance to me recently: “One, this site always strikes me as the most Chablis of the Chablis grands and premiers crus.
 That steely backbone, the decomposed oyster shells, the austerity compared to Cote d’Or whites.
 Two, it’s the grandest of the premiers crus.”
-In Romain’s hands, this certainly bears out as the Montée shows impressive concentration and that irresistibly marine expression of Chablisien Chardonnay.
-A triumphant addition to our lineup of Costal wines.

 | Wine Type: | white |